Bill-Software-Engineer-85/URL-path-shortening/README.md

 6. **API Key System**
    - Add an API key system for accessing the API programmatically.
    - Users would need an API key to interact with the API, and this would help control access and prevent abuse.

-7. **QR Code Generation**
-   - Automatically generate a QR code for each shortened URL.
-   - Users could download the QR code to share the link easily.

-8. **Custom Domain Support**
-   - Allow users to use their own custom domains for shortened URLs.
-   - This would be especially useful for businesses looking to brand their short links.

 ## Notes